Distilling the Essence: Efficient Reasoning Distillation via Sequence Truncation: Experiments

 \subsection{Formulation}

-We employ supervised knowledge distillation~\cite{hinton2015distilling, sanh2020distilbertdistilledversionbert}\footnote{For distillation method choice, see Appendix~\ref{appendix:skd_vs_opkd} for details.} to transfer the capabilities of a large reasoning teacher model, denoted as $ \mathcal{T} $, to a smaller student model that does not undergo any post-training, $ \mathcal{S} $.
+We employ supervised knowledge distillation~\cite{hinton2015distilling, sanh2020distilbertdistilledversionbert}\footnote{For method choice, see Appendix~\ref{appendix:ablation_studies} and \ref{appendix:skd_vs_opkd} for details.} to transfer the capabilities of a large reasoning teacher model, denoted as $ \mathcal{T} $, to a smaller student model that did not undergo any post-training, $ \mathcal{S} $.
 The training objective for the student model is a combination of a cross-entropy loss against the ground-truth labels and a distillation loss that encourages the student to align with the teacher's output distribution.
-This composite loss function, $ \mathcal{L} $, for a given input sequence $ x $ from the training corpus, is formulated as:
+This composite loss function, $ \mathcal{L} $, for a given input sequence $ x $ from the training corpus, is given by:

 where $ \mathcal{L}_{\text{hard}} $ is the hard label loss, $ \mathcal{L}_{\text{soft}} $ is the soft distillation loss, and $ \lambda \in [0, 1] $ is a hyperparameter that balances the two terms.
-In our experiments, we set $ \lambda = 0.5 $, same as in \citet{gu2024minillm}, ensuring a balanced contribution from both the soft distillation loss and the hard label loss\footnote{An ablation of different $\lambda$s is included in Appendix \ref{appendix:ablation_studies} }.
-This approach allows the student to learn not only from the correct labels but also from the nuanced knowledge encapsulated in the teacher's predictions.
+In our experiments, we set $ \lambda = 0.5 $, same as in \citet{gu2024minillm}, ensuring a balanced contribution from both the soft distillation loss and the hard label loss.\footnote{An ablation of different $\lambda$s is included in Appendix \ref{appendix:ablation_studies} } This approach allows the student to learn not only from the correct labels but also from the nuanced knowledge encapsulated in the teacher's predictions.

 The hard loss, $ \mathcal{L}_{\text{hard}} $, is the conventional negative log-likelihood of the ground-truth sequence of $T$ tokens $ y = (y_1, \dots, y_T) $.
 It is computed as:

 where $ P_{\mathcal{S}}(y_t | y_{<t}, x) $ is the probability assigned by the student model to the true token $ y_t $ at timestep $ t $.
 The soft loss, $ \mathcal{L}_{\text{soft}} $, uses the forward Kullback-Leibler (KL) divergence to measure the discrepancy between the student's and teacher's output probability distributions.
 It is defined as the sum of KL divergences over all timesteps: